Pre-Application Deadline: 4/9/2018 Noon (Due to SOP)

 Begin the process during the spring before your final year on campus by submitting a Pre-Application.
 See SELECTION PROCEDURE section of page for more information.
 If you win the scholarship, you will travel shortly after having graduated.
 (Rhodes states winners must have graduated from a college or university in the U.S. at the time they take up residence at Oxford.
 However, you do NOT need to have earned a bachelor’s degree by the time you apply.)
 Seniors and recent UCI alumni may also apply.

-Citizens of Australia, Bermuda, Canada, China, Germany, Hong Kong, India, Jamaica & the Commonwealth Caribbean, Kenya, New Zealand, Pakistan, Southern Africa, United Arab Emirates, Zambia and Zimbabwe are eligible to apply in their own constituencies.
+Citizens of Australia, Bermuda, Canada, China, Germany, Hong Kong, India, Israel, Jamaica & the Commonwealth Caribbean, Kenya, Malaysia, New Zealand, Pakistan, Singapore, Southern Africa, Syria/Jordan/Lebanon/Palestine, United Arab Emirates, West Africa, Zambia and Zimbabwe are eligible to apply in their own constituencies.
 If time permits, SOP staff will consider advising enrolled UCI undergraduates for international Rhodes Scholarships.

 The first step in applying is to complete a Pre-Application, accessible each year throughout March.
 In April and May, SOP staff review Pre-Applications and meet with students to discuss their candidacy and subsequent steps.
 For detailed information about each stage of the application process — including the roles of campus endorsement and evaluation — please view the Application Process Overview.